learnapollo/learnapollo/content/tutorial-react/react-04.md

 }
 ```

-The fragment is name `PokemonCardPokemon`, because it is defined on the `PokemonCard` component and is a fragment for a `Pokemon`.
+The fragment is called `PokemonCardPokemon`, because it is defined on the `PokemonCard` component and is a fragment for a `Pokemon`.
 Using this naming convention consistently can be helpful when using the fragment elsewhere.

 We also replaced the `pokemon` prop declaration in the `propTypes` object by using the new fragment and the `propType` function from `graphql-anywhere`: